 Let’s explore how to get rid Of chicken mites on humans?
 They are tiny pests that many people rarely think about.
 So How to get rid of them on humans.

 Chicken mites are tiny pests that many people rarely think about.
 They usually live on the skin of birds such as chickens.
-However, they can find their way into homes and on humans
+However, they can find their way into homes and into humans

 They are small and harmless pests making it difficult for one to realize they have been exposed to chicken mites until they notice what seems like small bites.

-However, chicken mites can be a nuisance as they can result in itching, pain, and swelling.
+However, chicken mites can be a nuisance, resulting in itching, pain, and swelling.
 This is when they become a problem to human beings.

 What are Chicken Mites?

-Chicken mites are tiny parasites that live outside the chicken, and they feed off the chicken blood.
+Chicken mites are tiny parasites that live outside the chicken, and they feed off the chicken’s blood.
 They are usually light grey before they feed.
-The moment they have fed and are full of chicken blood, they turn red.
+They turn red when they are fed and are full of chicken blood.

 Although chicken mites feed on chicken blood, they can survive without it for up to seven months.
 As such, they can find their way on humans.